-The provision of telecommunications/electronic communications networks and services is subject to the aforementioned laws, which provide for regulation by the NBTC.
-The MICT (including the National Information Technology Committee and the National Electronics and Computer Technology Centre) also has a significant role in regulation.
+The provision of telecommunications/electronic communications networks and services is subject to the aforementioned laws, which provide for regulation primarily by the NBTC.
+The MDES also has a significant role in regulation.

 2.3 Who are the regulatory and competition law authorities in your jurisdiction?
 How are their roles differentiated?
 Are they independent from the government?